kwalker3000/audiophile-e-commerce/README.md

 Postgres was used for authentication purposes and customer order logs.
 While MongoDB was used for all product data.

-I added an ably chat service at the end thinking it would be like a typical customer service chat widget. like the ones you normally see on websites nowadays.
-I quickly realized that what I implemented was not this and more for public chat rooms.
-However, I have to decided to leave it in for two reasons.
+I added an Ably chat service at the end thinking it would be private chat widget.
+However, I quickly realized communication is broadcasted across all connections.
+I decided to leave it in for two reasons.
 One, I may later create a support forum where this could be used.
 And two, to give people inspiration and ideas for incorporating features in their own builds

 ### Built with